pocper/NCU-Manufacturing-Network-Technologies-2023/README.md

     `docker run -p 8888:8888 -p 5000:5000 jupyter/minimal-notebook start.sh jupyter lab --LabApp.token=''`
     3. Open Notebook at 127.0.0.1:8888/lab
     4. Copy or Clone my_inputs.csv & my_labels.csv into workspace
-    5. you can let the cloud start training the model through flask, and display the loss
+    5. You can let the cloud start training the model through flask, and display the loss
     6. You can use the model on the cloud through flask

 ## 開發環境與需求